kyma-project/serverless/docs/user/tutorials/01-11-create-git-function.md

 2. Create a Secret (optional).

-    If you use a secured repository, follow the sub-steps for the basic and SSH key authentication:
+    If you use a secured repository, follow the sub-steps for the basic or SSH key authentication:

     - Basic authentication (username and password or token) to this repository in the same Namespace as the Function: